kawaii-angel/SDVX-GST/README.md

 # SDVX GST Generator
 Script that takes contents path and creates tagged songs or videos in output folder.
-Requires ffmpeg to be installed and added to PATH.
+Requires ffmpeg to be installed and added to PATH. *You will get an error without ffmpeg!*
 ```
 python gst.py -i -o [-ver] [-d] [-b] [-g] [-yt] [-j] [-vb]
 ```